Exomanz/CustomFailText/README.md

 * Supports multiple config files, custom fail effect colors, all available from the `Mod Settings` menu.

 ## Roadpath
-* ~~Migrate settings to menu button.~~
-   * Unfortunately, the most painless approach (as of now) would be to rewrite the mod using Zenject, so for now it's off the table.
-This might happen sometime in the near future, though. :)
 * Allow for deletion of config files, as well as refreshing the list of them, among other small things within the `Mod Settings` menu.
 * Further optimizations and performance improvements.